jcarenza67/Hallways/README.md

 July 24th
 * 2:00: Adding new animation to monster.
 * 2:30: Added the animation and set it to loop with a blend tree.
+* 3:00: Added a new animation to the monster.
+Now I am going to try and get the monster to chase the player.

 # License